kgrid-objects/fda-label-collection/README.md

       b. a Deployment Description file
       c. a Service Description file in Open API 3.0 YAML format
       d. a Knowledge Object metadata file
+6. A Postman requests file for engaging the API backed by the remdesivir SPL Knowledge Object

 Our project ultimately will have a larger scope to include making more FDA SPLs computable.
 For now, however, the example of remdesivir is available as as group of files listed above.